iionly/expirationdate/README.txt

 ** Changes **

+v1.9.2
+* French translation updated (thank to emanwebdev).

+v1.8.2
+* Some general code cleanup (as in 1.9.1),
+* French translation updated (thank to emanwebdev).

 v1.9.1
-* Updated for Elgg 1.9.
+* Updated for Elgg 1.9,
+* including some general code cleanup.

 v1.8.1
 * French translation added (thank to emanwebdev),